 What an exciting day at the Church of England School of the Resurrection!
-Over the past few weeks, staff and children have been working extremely hard to create a wonderful display of poppies outside of the school to commemorate the First World War Centenary.
+During November 2018, staff and children had been working extremely hard to create a wonderful display of poppies outside of the school to commemorate the First World War Centenary.
 Thank you for all your donated bottles to help make this wonderful display possible.
-Please see below the children and staff talking to a local radio station this morning.
+Please see below the children and staff talking to a local radio station.

 There are currently no events.